About Us

 Chair, The Superpower Institute

-Rod Sims AO is a Professor at ANU, Chair of Opera Australia and Chair of the National Data Advisory Committee.
+Rod Sims is Enterprise Professor at the Melbourne Institute of Applied Economic and Social Research, Faculty of Business and Economics, University of Melbourne, and Chair of The Superpower Institute.
 He previously chaired the ACCC (2011-2022), served as Deputy Secretary (Economic) in the Department of Prime Minister and Cabinet, and Principal Economic Adviser to PM Bob Hawke (1988-1990).

 Susannah Powell